tsdtsdtsd/identicon/README.md

 }
 ```

+3. Create an image:

    `Identicon` implements Go's `image.Image`, so you can use the result directly to encode it as an image file:

 ```go
 file, err := os.Create("identicon-gary.png")